AndyA/fixed-sort/README.md

   "Chapter 2"
 ];

-// Default ordering
+// Natural ordering
 const cmp = (a, b) => (a < b ? -1 : a > b ?
 1 : 0);

 // Order numerically (+ve integers only) if possible const numOrder = (a, b) => {
+  // Look for +ve integers
   const an = a.match(/\d+/);
   const bn = b.match(/\d+/);

-  if (an && bn) return cmp(Number(an[0]), Number(bn[0]));
+  // If both strings contain numbers order on them if (an && bn) return cmp(Number(an[0]), Number(bn[0]));

-  // Fall back on default
-  return cmp(a, b);
+  // Fall back on natural ordering return cmp(a, b);
 };

-// Use RegExps to match all items of a class const orderBook = fixedSort(
+const orderBook = fixedSort(
   [
     "Foreword",
     "Intro",
-    /^Chapter \d+/, // Match any chapter
+    /^Chapter \d+/,
-    /^Appendix \d+/, // Match any appendix
+    /^Appendix \d+/,
     "Index"
   ],
-  // Fallback ordering function
+  // Fallback to numerical ordering which,
-  numOrder
+  // in turn, falls back to natural ordering numOrder
 );